petethegreat/petethegreat.github.io/index.md

 This page contains some of the things I have worked on/am working on.
 My contact information can be found at the bottom.

 ## Data Science
-Here are some of the course projects I've worked on from the [Coursera Data Science Specialisation](https://www.coursera.org/specializations/jhu-data-science)
+Here are some of the I've been working on recently.
+A number of these are from the [Coursera Data Science Specialisation](https://www.coursera.org/specializations/jhu-data-science)

 <!-- |:---|----:|